ronaldoussoren/macholib/doc/dyld.rst

    library or framework using the default locations used by the system dynamic linker.

+   This function will look in ``~/Library/Frameworks`` for frameworks, even though the system dynamic linker doesn't.

+   The *env* argument is a dictionary, which defaults to :data:`os.environ`.

 .. function:: dyld_find(name[, executable_path[, env]])

    Returns the path of the requested dynamic library,